trambarhq/relaks-route-manager/README.md

 If `newContext` is supplied, it'll be merged with the existing rewrite context and becomes the new context.
 Otherwise the existing is reused.

 No checks are done on `params`.
-It's possible to supply parameters that would not in a route's URL.
+It's possible to supply parameters that would not appear in a route's URL.

 The returned promise is fulfilled with `false` when `evt.preventDefault()` is called during `beforechange`.